From 'fire and fury' to 'rocket man,' the various barbs traded between Trump and Kim

-The announcement that President Donald Trump has agreed to meet with North Korean leader Kim Jong Un is the latest step in a tense and combustible public relationship between the two men.
+President Donald Trump's historic meeting with North Korean leader Kim Jong Un is the latest step in what previously had been a tense and combustible public relationship between the two men.

-The two have famously exchanged explosive words in the past, with Trump calling Kim “little rocket man” and saying that continued threats against the U.S. would be “met with fire and fury like the world has never seen.”
+The two famously exchanged explosive words in the past, with Trump calling Kim “little rocket man” and saying that continued threats against the U.S. would be “met with fire and fury like the world has never seen.”

-North Korea, meanwhile, has promised “thousands-fold” revenge against the U.S.
+North Korea, meanwhile, once promised “thousands-fold” revenge against the U.S.

-The degree to which Trump and Kim tamper their rhetoric when they meet face to face remains to be seen, though the meeting is set to occur in the next two months.
+The degree to which Trump and Kim continue to tamper their rhetoric remains to be seen.

 Here is a detailed timeline showing how the war of words escalated throughout the course of Trump’s transition and administration.